 A green bean salad is a vegetable side dish composed of green beans tossed in a dressing and often topped with nuts or berries.
 It is meant to be light and refreshing.

-Our Approach to Green Bean Salad
+My Approach to Green Bean Salad

 With all the heavy foods you’ll likely be eating during the winter months, this side dish also works really well as a palette cleanser.
 It is a very light dish, with fresh citrus and bright acidity, making it perfect to counteract heavy winter foods.